 What is interesting, however, is that after the 60% drop in three months during 2008 (read that again to let that sink in), there has been only one 30% correction in nearly nine years while the stock has increased approximately 26-fold during that time.
 So perhaps the lesson is that when a company hits critical mass in terms of market dominance and has the corresponding size and financial strength, combined with a bull market, perhaps this is the best time to invest.
 The winner-take-all opportunities for companies with huge network effects can offer incredible rewards even if one has missed out on the large returns from having invested early.
 One is also able to bypass the huge volatility and greater risk of the company from being a smaller, less dominant and more financially vulnerable company.

-The next company I analyze is Apple which, interestingly, Berkshire Hathaway bought $18 billion of the stock relatively recently.
+The next company I analyze is Apple which, interestingly, Berkshire Hathaway bought $18 billion of the stock in 2015.
 Buffett bought it because of its incredible consumer appeal, franchise value, fortress balance sheet, global presence, and compelling valuation, just to name some of the key reasons.
 So let’s see if Apple follows the same pattern.

 |High Date||Low Date||High||Low||% Drop|

-While there have only been 11 corrections for Apple going back a longer time than Amazon, the average decline was virtually identical at 50.7%.
+While there were only been 11 corrections for Apple going back a longer time than Amazon (2015), the average decline was virtually identical at 50.7%.
 Amazon lost approximately 65% from peak to trough during the 2007-9 bear market and Apple lost approximately 60%.
 Like Amazon, Apple has had only one major correction since then (44% versus Amazon’s 30%) and has had a spectacular run in this bull market, growing by approximately 14 times from its bottom to where it is today.

 In a previous blog post, I referenced Charlie Munger’s response to a question at the Daily Journal shareholders’ meeting about the poor performance of his fund during the bear market of 1973-74.
 This is how he responded: